Sabbir-Ahmed-59/Sabbir-Ahmed-59.github.io/_pages/about.md

 I am a Senior Associate at <a href="https://www.robi.com.bd/en" target="_blank" rel="noopener noreferrer">Robi Axiata PLC</a>, the second largest mobile operator in Bangladesh, specializing in application architecture, demand and product management.

-With a strong background in Electrical and Electronic Engineering, I focus on optimizing product configuration and system architecture, enhancing subscriber experience, and integrating AI-driven automations.
+I obtained my B.Sc. in Electrical and Electronic Engineering from the Islamic University of Technology (IUT), Dhaka, Bangladesh, in 2021.
+Following graduation, I joined <a href="https://www.etcblglobal.com/" target="_blank" rel="noopener noreferrer">ETCBL Global as a Graduate Substation Design Engineer, where I served until September 2022.
+I am currently working at Robi Axiata PLC, focusing on optimizing product configurations, system architecture, and enhancing subscriber experiences.
+I am also seeking PhD opportunities for Fall 2025.

 My research interests include next-generation wireless networks (5G/6G), remote sensing, machine learning, and IoT, aiming to contribute to advancements in wireless technology.

 A data-driven personal website
 ======